ygivenx/HardCopy/APP_STORE_METADATA.md

 ## Description (4000 characters max)

 Turn your iPhone into a smart book scanner!
-HardCopy helps you capture and organize your favorite passages from physical books, newspapers, and printed materials using your camera.
+ClikCopy helps you capture and organize your favorite passages from physical books, newspapers, and printed materials using your camera.

 **✨ KEY FEATURES**